flyingk/kVIS3/README.md

 ## Additional information:

-Refer to the [help](https://flyingk.github.io/kVIS3/) for a user manual and coding information.
+Refer to the help menu for a user manual and coding information.
 (WiP)

 Development of kVIS3 supported by The University of Sydney, School of AMME, and Lilium GmbH.